Doy-lee/session-pro-backend/readme.md

 #
 #  aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa=delete,aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa=123456789
 #    As above but combining the actions by delimiting with a comma
 #
+#  aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa=list
+#    Shows the list of payments that haven't been expired/revoked yet for the associated Session Pro
+#    Master public key.
+#
 # Note that executing any revoke action increments the global generation index counter to the next
 # value.
 This is expected behaviour as a side effect of modifying the revocation table.